Javascript On-Line Learning Interactive Environment for Simulation

 example shows a simple vehicle suspension, damped

-of code which determine the friction and run it again.
+code which determine the friction and run it again.

 Moving icons are fun, but more serious work demands a plotted